openMLA/photon-ultra-controller-rp2040/README.md

 ### Code

-The PIO implementation was heavily inspired by the nice [writeup by Hunter Adams](https://vanhunteradams.com/Pico/VGA/VGA.html#Code-organization).
+The PIO implementation is a modified version of the nice [writeup by Hunter Adams](https://vanhunteradams.com/Pico/VGA/VGA.html#Code-organization).

 ### Context